DATA-TRAC/consumer-complaint-response/README.md

 * issue
   * no nulls
   * 165 unique values
-  * concat into consumer_complaint_narrative column to address those nulls and then drop issue
+  * concat into consumer_complaint_narrative column to address those nulls and then drop the issue
     * **drop column**
 * subissue
   * 20% null